Cousins throws for 509 yards, hits Hodge in OT to give Falcons 36-30 win over Bucs

 After Tyler Allgeier was thrown for a 2-yard loss on third-and-2, the Falcons didn’t even consider a field goal from the Bucs 12.

-Mooney also had a 24-yard touchdown catch during a wild first half that ended with the Buccaneers up 24-17.
+Mooney also had a 24-yard touchdown catch during a back-and-forth first half that ended with the Buccaneers up 24-17.

-Both offenses ran up and down the field over the first two quarters, combining for 488 yards, 28 first downs and just one punt,
+Both offenses ran up and down the field, combining for 488 yards, 28 first downs and just one punt over the first two quarters.

 Cousins had an 18-yard touchdown pass to London, who finished with 12 catches for 154 yards.
 Mooney had nine receptions for 105.